-4 See Lewin K M 2006 for more details.
+&lt;sup>5 See Lewin K M 2006 for more details.

-- recognise the interactions between primary and secondary expansion (especially in teacher supply and transition rates); - link upper secondary enrolment growth to labour market needs and those of post school education and training, - identify sustainable frameworks to provide financial resources.
+- balance progress on universalising access and completion in primary with needs to increase lower secondary participation; - recognise the interactions between primary and secondary expansion (especially in teacher supply and transition rates); - link upper secondary enrolment growth to labour market needs and those of post school education and training, - identify sustainable frameworks to provide financial resources.